awslabs/data-transformation-pipeline-cdk-constructs/src/use-cases/blender/blender-boundingbox-meshes-parallel/README.md

 ![image](../../../../docs/img/parallel-pipeline-state-machine.png)

 ## Job Schema
-The [input-single-file-output-prefix job schema](../../../constructs/core/job-schemas-lambda-layers/README.md) is used for this use case.
+The `INPUT_SINGLE_FILE_OUTPUT_PREFIX` job schema from the job-schema-system is used for this use case.

 ## Usage
 1. Deploy the stack in a CDK project.